top of page

 18. Louhi, the matriarch of Pohjola, hostess of the Underworld.

-19. Loviatar, the blind daughter of Tuoni and the mother of Nine diseases.
+19. Loviatar, the blind daughter of Tuoni and the mother of Nine Diseases.

 20. Luonnotar, spirit of nature, fiminie creator.